ckan/ckan-packaging/README.rst

 These scripts are used to build Debian packages (deb files) for CKAN releases.

-**Note:** This version of the scripts can only package up to and including CKAN 2.8.
+**Note:** This version of the scripts can only package CKAN 2.9 and higher.
-For more recent CKAN versions check the latest master branch.
+For previous CKAN versions use the `build-ckan-2.8` tag.

 Overview